unoplatform/Uno.Themes/doc/fluent-getting-started.md

         </Application.Resources>
     ```

-1. In all platform head projects except UWP the Fluent control styles require the Uno Fluent Assets icon font to display correctly.
-[Follow the instructions here](https://platform.uno/docs/articles/uno-fluent-assets.html) to upgrade your app to use this font.
+1. In all platform head projects except UWP, the Fluent control styles require the Uno Fluent Assets icon font to display correctly.
+Follow [Uno Fluent UI assets documentation](https://platform.uno/docs/articles/uno-fluent-assets.html) to upgrade your app to use this font.
 This step is required because the Uno Platform uses a cross-platform ready default font within its styles different from UWP's *Segoe MDL2 Assets*.